Paint The Kitchen Red

 Instant Pot Jambalaya Pinterest pin - orange bowl with shrimp, sausage and rice - Paint the Kitchen Red

-This authentic Instant Pot Jambalaya recipe was adapted from an authentic Creole Jambalaya recipe that has spicy andouille sausage, chicken, shrimp, and rice.
-Flavored with Louisiana spices and cooked to perfection, it’s a delicious one-pot pressure cooker meal.
-Great for a weeknight dinner or a special occasion!
+I adapted this Instant Pot Jambalaya recipe from an authentic jambalaya recipe with spicy andouille sausage, chicken, shrimp, and rice.
+Flavored with Louisiana spices and cooked to perfection, it’s a delicious one pot meal that can be made in the pressure cooker or on the stovetop.
+Great for an easy dinner on busy weeknights or a special occasion!

 Instant Pot Jambalaya in orange bowl with shrimp, sausage and rice - Paint the Kitchen Red

-Jambalaya is a one-pot rice dish that originated in Louisiana.
-There are two types of Jambalaya: Creole, which includes tomatoes, and Cajun, which is made without tomatoes.
+There are two types of Jambalaya.
+Creole, which includes tomatoes, and Cajun, which is made without tomatoes.

 Chez Helene cookbook - Paint the Kitchen Red